rdkcmf/rdk-aamp/test/mocks/README.txt

 CMAKE_USE_CC_MANAGER_MOCKS

-Use with CMAKE_RDK_CC_ENABLED for stubbed RDK CC Manager support.
+Use with CMAKE_RDK_CC_ENABLED or CMAKE_SUBTEC_CC_ENABLED for stubbed RDK CC Manager support.
 DirectFB is needed for this build.

 Building AAMP
 -------------